shubhamPassi/node.js/README.md

   There are 4 main types of queues that are processed by the native libuv event loop.

-  1. Expired timers and intervals queue — consists of callbacks of expired timers added using setTimeout or interval functions added using setInterval.
+  1. **Expired timers and intervals queue** — consists of callbacks of expired timers added using setTimeout or interval functions added using setInterval.

-  2. IO Events Queue — Completed IO events
+  2. **IO Events Queue** — Completed IO events

-  3. Immediates Queue — Callbacks added using setImmediate function.
+  3. **Immediates Queue** — Callbacks added using setImmediate function.

-  4. Close Handlers Queue— Any close event handlers.
+  4. **Close Handlers Queue** — Any close event handlers.

   Besides these 4 main queues, there are additionally 2 interesting queues which I previously mentioned as ‘intermediate queues’ and are processed by Node. **Although these queues are not part of libuv itself but are parts NodeJS.**

-  1. Next Ticks Queue — Callbacks added using process.nextTick function.
+  1. **Next Ticks Queue** — Callbacks added using process.nextTick function.

-  2. Other Microtasks Queue — Includes other microtasks such as resolved promise callbacks.
+  2. **Other Microtasks Queue** — Includes other microtasks such as resolved promise callbacks.

   ![](queues-in-nodejs-and-livuv.png)